 “The Farewell,” the October pick for the monthly Free Movie Friday series, follows a family who, upon learning that their matriarch has only a short while left to live, make the decision not to tell her.
 Instead, they schedule a large family reunion under the ruse of a wedding to celebrate before she dies.
 Based on writer and director Lulu Wang’s true experiences with her own grandmother, the film is rated PG for thematic material, brief language and some smoking.

 Free, general seating tickets to the film will be distributed, one per person, as the doors to the theatre open at 6 p.m.
 No advance tickets are available.

 The V. Earl Dickinson Building is located at the south end of 501 College Drive.
-Ample, free parking is located in front of the building and the facility is wheelchair accessible.
+For more information, contact the PVCC Box Office at 434.961.5376 or firstname.lastname@example.org.

 A full list of PVCC’s Fine Arts and Performance events is available online at www.pvcc.edu/performingarts.